 On the day of vaccination, show up at appointed time with filled out form which you’ll receive to your email together with the appointment invitation.
 The process is well organized.
 Even on the busiest days entire process doesn’t last longer than 30 min.

 After the news about possibility that foreigners can get the vaccine in Serbia spread around the globe, we started receiving inquiries for assistance with the process.
+If you are interested in getting a vaccine in Serbia please read this post.

 If you need a negative PCR test for your return trip please read the following post.